 Any cards with expansion symbols from the above sets are legal to play in Standard, even if they are not available in that set's play booster (or draft booster for sets released before February 2, 2024).
 Cards from older sets that share the same name as a card legal in Standard may also be played.

 When Snow-Covered Lands are not legal in Standard, they are treated as the equivalent basic lands.
 Players must replace them when discovered, but no infraction is committed.

-There are currently no cards banned in Standard tournaments.
+The following cards are banned in Standard tournaments: